LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/112508582-4d16ab80-8d55-11eb-93c1-09e956a14aaf.png)

-When you minimize hits(line 10), you will see the aggregations report we named sum_unit_price.
+When you minimize hits(red box- line 10), you will see the aggregations report we named sum_unit_price(image below).
 This report displays the sum of all unit prices listed in our data set.

 ![image](https://user-images.githubusercontent.com/60980933/112512282-da0f3400-8d58-11eb-892d-0f577c9247fd.png)